Alabama Butterfly Atlas

 © Sara Bright

-Mistletoe with Great Purple Hairstreak
+American Mistletoe with female Great Purple Hairstreak

 Great Purple Hairstreak